 Grace thinks Durham has a lot to discover—the city’s many parks and hiking trails, the Sarah P. Duke Gardens, and its cool downtown with wonderful restaurants.
 But what she really likes most about Durham is that it’s pet-friendly.

 At the University of Maryland, Baltimore County, Carly majored in biology and minored in Chemistry.
 Her undergraduate research studied the structure of the HIV-1 RNA 5'UTR and the dynamics of the Gag polyprotein using Nuclear Magnetic Resonance.
-Now at Duke, she hopes to research the structure and dynamics of biopolymers and in a broader sense wants to apply different biophysical methods to her project, formulate more thought-provoking questions in her personal research and weekly seminars, and learn to communicate her research in any setting.
+Now at Duke, she is researching the function of small molecules to inhibit DNA repair pathways during chemoresistance in cancer cells.
+She also wants to formulate more thought-provoking questions in her personal research and weekly seminars and learn to communicate her research in any setting.

 Being a biochemistry graduate student, it’s no surprise Carly appreciates Durham’s lower cost of living, the plethora of great local breweries and restaurants, and access to a variety of outdoor activities.
 She can cycle year-round, as well as hike, kayak, and play disc golf all within 20 minutes of her apartment.
 She loves Durham’s central location, with the airport being just 20 minutes away, the beaches within a two-hour drive, and the mountains within three.